 Taking out loans for college is a reality for many students.
 Perhaps you’ve just been accepted to your top-choice university and you’re wondering how to finance it, or maybe your degree is nearly complete and it’s time to start thinking about repayment.
 No matter where you are in your pursuit of higher education, it’s important to understand your student loans and how they impact your financial future.
 From A to Z, here are the phrases you’re likely to come across in your loan agreement.

-Neglecting to make your loan payments in accordance with your agreement.
+Neglecting to make your loan payments in accordance with your contract that outlines the terms and conditions of your loans.
 Depending on the type of loan, it could go into default as soon as you miss one payment.
 Others may be considered in default after nine months of non-payment.

 The ability to stop making payments on federal loans for a short period of time.
 This could apply if you’re enrolled in school, unable to find full-time employment, serving in the military or experiencing economic hardship.
 You may not have to pay the accrued interest on your loans during this time.